About Practicums at Menno Simons College

 All costs are the responsibility of the student, including airfare, accommodation, insurance, and immunizations.
 Some financial support is available for international practicums.

-Possible international organizations include those with on-going relationships to Menno Simons College such as Mennonite Central Committee, Nairobi Peace Initiative, and Hands for Hope Uganda.
+Possible international organizations include those with on-going relationships with Menno Simons College such as Mennonite Central Committee, Nairobi Peace Initiative, and Hands for Hope Uganda.
 Students may also find a position through an international volunteer agency or personal contacts.

 For possible international placements please visit our International Practicum Opportunities page for more details.